brogand93/MoodleFUSE/README.rst

    :alt: 'Stories in Ready'

-Moodle is WIT`s online learning platform used in schools and universitys all around the world.
-Uploading and downloading files from Moodle can take time for lecturers and students because it first involves logging into a web interface and uploading files individually.
+Moodle is WIT`s online learning platform used in schools and universities all around the world.
+Uploading and downloading files from Moodle can take time for lecturers and students.
+It first involves logging into a web interface and uploading files individually.

-MoodleFUSE would aim to provide a simplified way to sync Moodle resources to a local filesystem.
-MoodleFUSE watches the local Moodle filesystm waiting for changes or modifications.
+MoodleFUSE aims to provide a simple way to map Moodle resources to a local filesystem.
+MoodleFUSE syncs a Moodle filesystem to a local FUSE filesystem.
+It then watches the new filesystem waiting for changes or modifications.
+When a change is detected in the FUSE filesystem MoodleFUSE performs the same operation to the remote Moodle file.

+The list of supported operations is (Assuming appropriate user rights on Moodle):

+-	Addition of courses
+-	Addition of course sections
+-	Deletion of course sections
+-	Addition of course files
+-	Deletion of course files
+-	Modification of course files

-When a change is detected (addition / deletion / modification) MoodleFUSE performs the corresponding operation to the remote Moodle file.
-Similarly MoodleFUSE will download assignments automatically onto the local filesystem after the deadline for the assignment has passed grading of the assignments can be performed locally by adding grades to an auto generated CSV file.
+MoodleFUSE will also download assignments automatically onto the FUSE filesystem after the assignment deadline.
+Grading of the assignments can be performed locally by adding grades to an auto generated CSV file.